pearldarkk/Practical-Reverse-Engineering-Self-solution/Chapter1/README.md

     ret     4
 strlen endp
 ```
+### `strchr`
-- `strchr` function: Loop through the string.
+Loop through the string.
 If meet the character, return the position.
 If meet a NULL, it means the string doesn't contain the character, return the `ptr`.
 ```assembly
 strchr proc
     push    ebp